 Do you want to drive in Italy?
-Driving in Italy can be challenging!
-The roads, habits of other drivers and general approach to road safety need to be understood before you get behind the wheel of a vehcile in Italy.
-Find out all you need to know about driving and road rules Italy so that touring Italy by car is a pleasure.
+Driving in Italy can be different to driving back home and the roads, habits of other drivers and general approach to road safety need to be understood before you get behind the wheel of a vehicle in Italy.
+Find out all you need to know about driving and road rules in Italy, so that touring Italy by car is a pleasure.

 Is Driving in Italy Safe?

 Yes!
 As long as you are aware of the challenges and obstacles and haven’t just passed your test, then it’s perfectly safe.
 Ideally, you will be a confident driver, especially if you are in an unfamiliar vehicle such as a rental car.